 However, whether or not aluminum in antiperspirants actually increases the risk of breast cancer is still not clear as there have been very few studies examining this issue directly.
 Of the studies that have been done, there have been conflicting results with some showing increased risk, and some not.
 The most recent study done in 2017, which was a case control study, did show an increased breast cancer risk in those using deodorant or antiperspirant.

 The other issue with aluminum in antiperspirants is that it can clog pores and alter the body’s natural detoxification process (sweating is one way that your body releases toxins.
 So you don’t want to block this process, especially during pregnancy).

 Parabens are preservatives found in many skincare products to help increase their shelf life.
 Parabens have weak estrogenic and anti-androgenic activity, meaning that they are hormone disruptors or endocrine disruptors.
 Hormone disruptors can lead to many health problems.
 Parabens are linked to breast cancer, skin cancer, decreased sperm counts and infertility.
-That is why it's so important to choose a paraben free deodorant.
-Especially when you are pregnant so you're developing baby doesn't get exposed to these hormone disrupting chemicals.
+That is why it's so important to choose a paraben free deodorant, especially when you are pregnant so your developing baby doesn't get exposed to these hormone disrupting chemicals.

-Triclosan is a common antibacterial chemical.
-Like parabens, tricolasn is an endocrine disruptor and it also has been linked to breast cancer.
-Sadly it's also bad for the environment because it doesn't break down and ends up in our water systems and is toxic to aquatic life.
+Sadly triclosan is also bad for the environment because it doesn't break down and ends up in our water systems and is toxic to aquatic life.
 Fortunately, in 2017, triclosan was banned from soaps but it is still allowed in other products, including deodorant.